Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Real-data study

 The EM algorithm can estimate the spatial coefficient matrix $A$, capturing the directional influence between locations.
 The magnitude of the coefficient captures how large the influence is.
 In our experiments, we randomly initialize the coefficients in $(0, 1)$.

 Now we visualize the estimated $A$ in Figure~\ref{fig:a-graph}, treating it as the adjacency matrix of a weighted and directed graph, where nodes represent beats and edges represent the spatial influences.
 We threshold the estimated spatial coefficients and only keep edges if $a_{ij} > 0.5$.
 For burglary and robbery (Figure~\ref{fig:graph-burglary}, \ref{fig:graph-robbery}), some beats are isolated and have no connection with any other beats.
 A few beats, indicated by large red dots in the graph, have a dominating influence on their surrounding beats.
-An interesting observation is that burglary or robbery cases tend to influence several neighborhoods.
-The situation becomes more complicated when we consider all types of cases (more than 160 categories of crimes) altogether, as shown in Figure~\ref{fig:graph-mixed}; but this might contain important information that helps crime analysts.
+An interesting observation is that the linked incidents in the same crime series usually occurred within a few (2 to 4) neighboring beats, indicating that the perpetrators usually confine their criminal activities in a relatively small area of the city, which they might be familiar with.
+The situation becomes more complicated when we consider all types of cases (more than 160 categories of crimes) altogether, as shown in Figure~\ref{fig:graph-mixed}.
+Also, some of the beats, such as 113, 202, 302, and 610, are the crime hotspots, which are very likely to trigger subsequent crime incidents.
+Increasing patrols in these regions may help to curb future crime and enhance the safety of the city.